 In this case, both guys will be training their legs along with the hundreds of supporting muscles, including their spinal erectors.
 Both guys will have fully capable bodies, but the hypertrophy training will yield more muscle size and better strength endurance, whereas the strength training will yield more neural gains and a stronger 1-rep max.

-If you want a strong and functional body, whether you’re doing strength or hypertrophy training, it’s best to focus on doing big compound lifts that develop strength from head to toe:
+If you want a strong and functional body, whether you’re doing strength or hypertrophy training, it’s best to focus on doing the big compound lifts that develop strength from head to toe:

 This doesn’t mean that smaller exercises are less functional, though.
 For example, a barbell curl is a great exercise for building bigger, stronger, and more capable elbow flexors (biceps, brachialis, brachioradialis) as well as building up stabilizer strength in your upper back.
 Even these smaller exercises will make you more capable, they just don’t work as many muscle groups at once.